buddhist-uni/buddhist-uni.github.io/_content/av/guardians-of-buddhas-home_starling-jessica.md

 minutes: 59
 ---

-Jōdo Shinshū temple wives (bōmori) are central to sustaining religious life in Japanese communities beyond formal rituals.
-Their experiences raise broader questions about gender roles and equality within Japanese Buddhism and society.
+Jōdo Shinshū temple wives (*bōmori*) are central to sustaining religious life in Japanese communities far beyond their formal duties.